sohanrai09/blog/content/posts/mdt_iosxr.md

 RP/0/RP0/CPU0:PE1#
 ```

-We can also check the TCP connection state.
+We can also check the TCP connection state on the node.
+Here the TCP connection is not moving past `SYN_SENT`, as it is has not received `SYN+ACK` from the Server, eventually it times out.
 ```
 RP/0/RP0/CPU0:PE1#bash netstat -an
 Tue Dec 31 07:59:44.895 UTC